jbosstools/jbosstools-fuse/Contributing.md

 If you just want to check if things compiles/builds you can run:

-    $ mvn clean package -Dmaven.test.skip=true
+    $ mvn clean verify -DskipTests

-But *do not* push changes without having the new and existing unit tests pass!
+But *do not* push changes without having the new and existing unit and integration tests pass!

 ## Contribute fixes and features
-_JBoss Fuse Tooling_ is open source, and we welcome anybody who wants to participate and contribute!
+_JBoss Camel Developer Tools_ is open source, and we welcome anyone willing to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue in the [JBoss Fuse Tooling JIRA](https://issues.jboss.org/browse/FUSETOOLS) describing the bug or new feature and give it a fitting component type.
+If you want to fix a bug or make any changes, please log an issue in the [JBoss Camel Developer Tools JIRA](https://issues.jboss.org/browse/FUSETOOLS) describing the bug or new feature and give it a fitting component type.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates a branch for the _FUSETOOLS-1234_ issue:

 	$ git checkout -b fusetools-1234